datadesk/python-documentcloud/sphinx/documents.rst

 Uploading
 ---------

-.. function:: client.documents.upload(path, title=None, source=None, description=None, related_article=None, published_url=None, access='private', project=None, data=None, secure=False)
+.. function:: client.documents.upload(pdf, title=None, source=None, description=None, related_article=None, published_url=None, access='private', project=None, data=None, secure=False)

    Upload a PDF to DocumentCloud.
 You must be authorized to do this.
 Returns the object representing the new record you've created.
+You can submit either a file path or a file object.

         >>> from documentcloud import DocumentCloud
         >>> client = DocumentCloud(USERNAME, PASSWORD)